 - Connect youth and their families to support services.

-Fund services that promote economic security and help individuals and families to move out of poverty.
+Invest in services that promote economic security and help individuals and families to move out of poverty.
 Through effective skills training and improved access to employers, workers are better prepared to obtain jobs that will lead to long-term self-sufficiency.

 - Teach skills to ensure and retain employment or increase wages.